logo

 Hopefully, this simple example helps to start using the HTML formatter with DOCX templates.

-If you do not use Documents yet Sign up and get a 30-day trial for free.
+If you want to try this approach, you can sign up and get a 30-day trial for free.